Jenkins CI integration

 Jenkins CI is a popular continuous integration tool.
 Coco can be run under Jenkins, and the changes of the coverage over time displayed by a plugin.
 The following sections describe the necessary setup.

-The Jenkins process runs under a separate account, usually called
+The Jenkins process typically runs under a different user, such as

 How to get this license is described in the following section.
 The section after that one describes the use of a license server.

 In order to generate the license, the Coco license tools need to be run from the